projectriff/riff/rfc/rfc-0010-drop-core-runtime.md

 ### Backwards Compatibility and Upgrade Path

-This is a breaking change, users will need to create the equivalent Knative runtime Deployer.
+This is a breaking change, users will need to create the equivalent of the Knative runtime Deployer.

 ## FAQ